Real Estate16 min read

 Louisiana's Unique Civil Law System

 Louisiana is the only U.S. state with a legal system derived from the Napoleonic Code (French Civil Code of 1804).
-While the other 49 states follow English common law, Louisiana's civil law tradition creates unique terminology, procedures, and legal concepts that every real estate professional must understand.
+The other 49 states follow English common law.
+Louisiana's civil law tradition creates unique terminology, procedures, and concepts that every Louisiana real estate professional must understand - and that the state portion tests directly.

 Napoleonic Code Terminology Comparison